Exclusive: Germany eyes up to 50 billion euros of additional debt for stimulus push - source

 BERLIN (Reuters) - German Finance Minister Olaf Scholz is considering borrowing up to another 50 billion euros ($56.8 billion) to finance Berlin’s bumper stimulus package, a senior official with knowledge of the discussions told Reuters.

-Chancellor Angela Merkel’s cabinet is planning to pass a second supplementary budget on June 17 to finance measures to support Europe’s largest economy, said the official, who spoke on condition of anonymity.
+Chancellor Angela Merkel’s cabinet is planning to pass a second supplementary budget on June 17 to finance its 130-billion-euro stimulus package to support Europe’s largest economy, said the official, who spoke on condition of anonymity.

 Both sources said the finance ministry wanted a bigger financial buffer so it could react better to unexpected events in the second half of the year.